UCL/rsd-engineeringcourse/session10/08performance.md

 ### Updating our tests

-We should include the new function in our test framework, which we can do with the nose_parameterized decorator.
-We're expecting it to fail the tests to begin with:
+We should include the new function in our test framework, which we can do with the nose_parameterized decorator:

 ``` python
 # nose_parameterized lets us use the @parameterized decorator